jfioasd/Flip/README.md

 ## Stuff from Backhand

-Like Backhand, you can `)` to increment the step of the IP, and `(` to decrement the step of the IP.
+Like Backhand, you can use `)` to increment the step of the IP, and `(` to decrement the step of the IP.

 I also added `?` to conditionally skip the next N iterations of the program.